 Pick apps with real competition.
 Facebook, for example, has no competitor within its own kind of service.
-This means they can experiment with unique techniques without risking user loss to rivals.
+This means they can experiment with unique techniques or mobile app design without risking user loss to rivals.
 By looking at popular apps with serious competitors, we look at solutions that have resulted from a constant, neverending fight for users.

 In addition, every app differs in its own way: We won’t find two identical solutions to the same problem.
 Finding out which design solutions boost conversion requires some deduction as well.
 We’re going to keep it simple and look at applications that dominate their field.
 Then, we’ll try to highlight their best solutions to define key requirements for the perfect app home page. 🔎